The rank of Mazur's Eisenstein ideal

+where ``$\fl^\perp$'' refers to the dual condition to the flat condition on the cohomology of $\Z_p(1)$, in the standard sense (see e.g.\ \cite[App.\ B]{GV2018}), but will not be used in our computations.
+The latter isomorphism is proved in Proposition \ref{prop:C computation}. \end{rem}

-\item The $R$-modules $B$ and $C$ are cyclic and $b_\gamma \in B$ and $c_\gamma \in C$ are generators. \item The ideal $J \subset R$ is principal and $b_\gamma c_\gamma \in J$ is a generator. \end{enumerate} \end{thm} \begin{rem} We note that (2) implies (3) and (2) follows easily from (the proof of) (1).
+\begin{rem} We note that (2) implies (3) and (2) follows easily from (the proof of) (1).
 For the proof of $R=\bT$ (Corollary \ref{cor:R=T} below), it is only necessary to prove part (3).
 To prove (3) directly, one could work exclusively with cohomology with $\F_p$-coefficients, rather than the more cumbersome $\Zr$-coefficients we use below.
 However, the methods are essentially the same, and the payoff of using $\Zr$-coefficients is the result (1), which is crucial to our study of the finer structure of $R$ and $\bT$ (see \S \ref{subsec:structure of R B and C} and \S \ref{subsec:GMA lemma}). \end{rem}

 The following ``dual'' result to Theorem \ref{thm:cohomology final answer} specifies the cohomology groups generated by the cohomology classes $a,b,c$ of the introduction.